SgtClubby/LegoInventory/README.md

 - [TanStack Virtual](https://tanstack.com/virtual) for efficient rendering of large lists
 - [Lodash](https://lodash.com/) for utility functions

-# Attributions

-- [LEGO Brick icons](https://thenounproject.com/creator/marialuisa.iborra/) for the amazing lego brick icons used in the app

 ## Disclaimer

 LEGO® is a trademark of the LEGO Group, which does not sponsor, authorize or endorse this application.